 Mono is just a part of today’s game for flats anglers.

 Gelspun polyethylene braid (Dyneema or Spectra), has taken over the saltwater inshore scene because it’s superior for many applications.
 For some types of fishing, anglers spool up fluorocarbon line, while others choose traditional nylon monofilament.
-Let’s look at some logical reasons for these decisions.
+Let’s look at some logical reasons for these decisions in a fishing lines FAQ.

 First, poly braids.
 Because of incredible strength at a given diameter, this multiple filament material has become the preferred line of most Florida flats guides and tournament pros for spinning tackle; when you can spool 12 and have the diameter and castability of 4-pound-test, the advantages are obvious.
 Plus, the fact that braid has zero stretch means you can really add snap to the action of any lure, and that you have far more authority at setting the hook and fighting the fish than is possible with mono, which stretches 20 percent and more in some tests under pressure.